dansmyers/ProgrammingAndSoftwareDevelopment/2-Arrays_and_Loops/Deliverables/README.md

 Here's a mathematical strategy game.

 Beginning with a pile of 21 stones, players alternate removing stones until none are left.
 On her turn, a player may take 1, 2, or 3 stones.
 The player who takes the last stone is the winner.

-This game is known by a few different names, inluding the Subtraction Game and Nim.
+This game is known by a few different names, inluding *the Subtraction Game* and *Nim*.
-A version was played on an episode of *Survivor*, where they called it Thai 21.
+It was featured as a challenge on an episode of *Survivor: Thailand*, where it was called *Thai 21*.

 There are lots of variations:

 - Changing the number of stones or the numbers that may be removed on each turn.
 - Using multiple piles of stones.
 In classic Nim, a player may take as many stones as he wants, but from only one pile at a time.
-- Playing a *misère* game (French for "destitution"), where the player who takes the last stone *loses*.
+- Playing a *misère* game (French for "destitution"), where the player who takes the last stone **loses**.

 Write a program that implements the Thai 21 version of the Subtraction Game.
 Use the skeleton below to get started.

 This program shows a useful strategy for game programs.

-- You might think that the best way to handle a two-player game is to put both player's turns inside the the loop: on each iteration, have player 1 make a move, then have player 2 make a move.

-- This works, but it makes ending the loop tricky, because you don't want to do player 2's turn if player 1 wins.
+You might think that the best way to handle a two-player game is to put both player's turns inside the the loop: on each iteration, have player 1 make a move, then have player 2 make a move.
+This works, but it makes ending the loop tricky, because you don't want to do player 2's turn if player 1 wins.

-- Here, we're going to use the loop to play just one turn.
-A variable keeps track of which player's turn it is.
+Here, we're going to use the loop to play just one turn.
+The `player` variable keeps track of which player's turn it is.
+The end of the loop switches to the other player.

-- If the current player *doesn't* win, switch to the other player for the next pass through the loop.

 ```
 /**